dskoda/quests/README.md

 ```
 ## License

-The mkite suite is distributed under the following license: BSD-3
+The QUESTS software is distributed under the following license: BSD-3

 All new contributions must be made under this license.